Trump team idea to nationalize 5G network to counter China is rejected

 U.S. Senator Mark Warner, a Democrat and vice chair of the Senate Select Committee on Intelligence, said that while he agreed there were “serious concerns relating to the Chinese government’s influence into network equipment markets” he thought the proposal for the federal government to build a standalone network would be “expensive and duplicative.”

-Any 5G nationalization plan would likely cost hundreds of billions of dollars, wireless carriers said.
+Any 5G nationalisation plan would likely cost hundreds of billions of dollars, wireless carriers said.

 Representative Greg Walden, a Republican who chairs the Energy and Commerce Committee, dismissed the idea.